 Finish by watering well and filling in any gaps in compost that may appear as a result

-We deliver from Tuesdays to Sundays.
-On Tuesdays and Wednesdays we have an afternoon slot between 1-5:30pm and an evening slot between 6-10pm.
+We deliver from Monday to Sundays.
+On Monday-Wednesdays we have an afternoon slot between 1-5:30pm and an evening slot between 6-10pm.
 On Thursday-Sunday we have a morning slot between 9am-1pm and an afternoon slot between 1pm-5:30pm.

-24-48 hours before your delivery day, you will receive an email confirming a delivery window.
+24-48 hours before your delivery day, you will receive an email confirming your delivery window.

 Our delivery slots close 48 hours before any given delivery day ie. to receive an order by Thursday you need to place your order by 8am on the Tuesday before.
 Please note that slots may close prior to the 48 hour deadline if delivery slots are already full.